brockboland/Homebrew/16-Eldorado Superfly/README.md

 * 2 oz.
 El Dorado (7 days)

 ## Brewing day
-* Mash with xx qts
+* Mash with 16 qts
+* Batch sparge with 6 gallons
-* Boil volume: about x.x gallons
+* Boil volume: about 8.75 gallons
-* xx minute boil
+* 60 minute boil
-* OG: 1.0xx
+* OG: 1.054
-* about x gallons into the fermenter
+* about 5 gallons into the fermenter

 ## Bottling day
 * Target FG: 1.014